ianheggie/salted-rails/README.md

 # Salted-Rails

-Salted-Rails: Provision rails using salt to vagrant or capistrano controlled systems
+Salted-Rails: Provision a vagrant machine for rails using salt.

-This gem inspects .ruby-version, config/database.yml, Gemfile and Gemfile.lock to generate salt pillar files to control the configuration of the system.
+This gem inspects your rails app configuration to work out what needs to be installed in the virtual machine.

-THIS GEM IS IN THE EXPERIMENTAL STAGE (pre pre alpha)!
-EXPECT THINGS TO CHANGE AND BREAK WITHOUT NOTICE!
+THIS GEM IS IN ALPHA STAGE!
+THINGS MAY CHANGE AND BREAK WITHOUT NOTICE!

+It Inspects:
+  * .ruby-version / .rvmrc to control the version of ruby installed (using rbenv)
+  * config/database.yml to create users and databases
+  * Gemfile and Gemfile.lock to preload gems into the system, and trigger the installation of packages required by gems

 This configures vagrant in the way that I personally like:
 * ubunutu 12.04 (LTS) 32bit from cloud-images.ubuntu.com (up to date packages and more memory free for systems < 4GB memory)